Molesafenetwork/msnpos2/README.md

 This version is OPEN SOUCE since its made by one person which is me.
 I encourage people heavily to make modifications of this codebase so 1. it suits your needs & other peoples needs 2. ultimatly works better. theirs lots that could change like the need for a proper database eventually, better touchscreen support, more & better admin commands, maybe make it into a react native app and overhaul the design entirely. if you make a change you thinks amazing contact the admin@mole-safe.net or owner@mole-safe.net and use the subject: "CODEBASE AMAZING CHANGE" using this subject word for word will foward it to my personal emails to make sure its read i dont mind rewarding people that put in hard work and do amazing things i will still review every merge request to the extreme you should explain in bullet points what you've changed and how it works if needed.

+let this message serve as written permision for all to modify & merge this software while you CANNOT AND SHOULDNT DISRIBUTE OR SELL THIS SOFTWARE IN ANY FORM making other repos with modified code for distribution/sale is STRICTLY PROHIBITED AND YOU WILL BE HELD LIABLE.
+YOU MAY DISTRUBTE AND MODIFY THE CODE AMONG PRIVATLY OWNED DEVICES BY YOURSELF WITHOUT EXTERNAL HELP BUT YOU CANNOT MAKE THESE DEVICES RUNNING THE SOFTWARE PUBLICLY AVAILABLE.
+MOLE SAFE NETWORK AND AUTHORISED AFFILIATES ARE THE ONLY ONES ALLOWED TO SELL POS SYSTEMS WITH AS IS OR MODIFIED CODE OF THE CODEBASE THIS README.md RESIDES IN.

 ---

 ## 💰 Support Development